Jowze/vuepress/README.md

 4. front end is available on http://localhost:8000

-5. wp rest routes are available can be seen on http://localhost:8080/?rest_route=/
+5. A list of wp rest API routes are available on http://localhost:8080/?rest_route=/